garimasc/emotional_classification/README.md

 A few things I would like to highlight here:

 - 2 of the mis-classified samples belong to the class *surprise*.
-Sinc eonly 3.5% of our training data belongs to this class, it makes sense that the classifier performs the worst here.
+Since only 3.5% of our training data belongs to this class, it makes sense that the classifier performs the worst here.
 - *Every moment spent with you feels like a beautiful dream come true.* is labeled as *love*, whereas the classfier identifies it as *joy*.
 This may not be entirely inaccurate as the text has a predominant joyous tone, however our model is unable to capture the romance embedded in the text.

 ## Next Steps

-<b>To address imbalanced data in machine learning, several sampling techniques can be used to balance the distribution of classes.
-Here are some common methods:

-1. **Oversampling**: This technique involves increasing the number of instances in the minority class to balance the class distribution.
-A popular method is **SMOTE (Synthetic Minority Over-sampling Technique)**, which creates synthetic examples of the minority class by interpolating between existing instances.

-2. **Undersampling**: This approach reduces the number of instances in the majority class to balance the dataset. **Random Undersampling** randomly removes samples from the majority class, while **Tomek Links** and **Edited Nearest Neighbors** are more sophisticated methods that aim to remove noisy or redundant majority class examples.

-3. **Hybrid Methods**: Combining both oversampling and undersampling techniques can be effective.
-For instance, **SMOTE + Tomek Links** first generates synthetic samples for the minority class and then cleans up the majority class by removing noisy instances.

-4. **Cost-sensitive Learning**: Instead of changing the dataset, this technique adjusts the learning algorithm to pay more attention to the minority class. **Cost-sensitive classifiers** assign higher costs to misclassifications of the minority class, thereby improving model performance on imbalanced data.

-5. **Cluster-based Oversampling**: Techniques like **Cluster Centroids** can be used to oversample by creating new instances based on clustering of the minority class, which helps in generating synthetic samples that are representative of the minority class.

-6. **Adaptive Synthetic Sampling (ADASYN)**: An extension of SMOTE, ADASYN generates synthetic samples focusing more on difficult-to-classify examples, which helps improve the classifier's performance on hard-to-learn regions of the feature space.

-Each technique has its own advantages and trade-offs, and the choice of method often depends on the specific characteristics of the dataset and the problem at hand.</b>